-Lucas Lawrence Architect with expertise in industrial land Director, Studio Egret West www.studioegretwest.com
+Lucas Lawrence Architect with expertise in industrial land Director, Studio Egret West

-Lucas Lawrence is an architect with extensive experience working at a variety of scales and building uses, from mixed use masterplanning to the individual building design, and more recently (following the [Re]Working London exhibition) leading schemes that explore the future of multi level industrial spaces and the intensification of industrial land.
+Lucas Lawrence has 17 years' experience working at a variety of scales and building uses, from mixed-use masterplanning to the individual building design and, more recently, leading schemes that explore the future of multi-level industrial spaces.
+He led academic work looking at the future of industry and workplace in the city ([RE]-Working London and Well-Worked), collaborating with academics, engineers and other designers to create exhibitions, talks and research.
+Lucas is also a member of the Havering Quality Review Panel.